 Reardan is a tiny town located in the state of Washington.
 With a population of 688 people and just one neighborhood, Reardan is the 290th largest community in Washington.
-Reardan has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Reardan was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Reardan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Reardan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Reardan is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Reardan who work in management occupations (23.16%), office and administrative support (13.16%), and computer science and math (7.11%).

 Also of interest is that Reardan has more people living here who work in computers and math than 95% of the places in the US.